danieltijerina/Pseudo_Translate/README.md

 # Pseudo_Translate
-Programming language translator from pseudo code to Python and C++.
+Web based app that provides UI for flowchart creation and allows exportation to Python and C++.
+(Project Underway)